 Try some of the following tips to help you get back to a normal temperature.

-Is Being Cold A Pregnancy Symptom?
+Is Being Cold a Pregnancy Symptom?

-If you ever feel like something just isn’t right, reach out.
-Your problems and concerns no longer affect just you, but now your little one.
-There is no stupid question and even if something has a simple answer, you are always better off safe than sorry.
+Don’t hesitate to reach out to your doctor at any time.
+That is what they are there for, and you know your body best.
+Your problems and concerns no longer affect just you; they now affect your little one.
+There is no stupid question, and even if something has a simple answer, you are always better off safe than sorry.